Calibrated Mechanism Design: Microfoundation

 A dynamic mechanism induces an extensive-form game for the agent, in which in each period, the agent decides whether to participate, and conditional on participation what type to report.
 Whenever the agent chooses not to participate, she obtains her outside option \oo.
 We denote by \pp\ the agent's participation strategy and by \strat\ the agent's reporting strategy.

-\paragraph{Implementation} Our notion of implementation continues to be based on the occupation measure induced by the distributions \prior\ and \typed, the mechanism \dmech, and the agent's participation and reporting strategy over the set of allocations, types, participation decisions, type reports, and states.
-However, as we show in \autoref{appendix:dyn-rp}, it is without loss to focus on mechanisms such that (i) participation with probability 1 and truthtelling is a best response for the agent, and (ii) the mechanism implements the outside option with probability 1 in all future periods following a non-participation decision by the agent.\footnote{That is, starting from a dynamic mechanism \dmech\ and a best response strategy $(\pp,\strat)$, one can construct an alternative mechanism $\dmech^\prime$ such that participation and truthtelling are a best response for the agent and preserves the distribution over $(\States\times\Types\times\Alloc)^\infty$ induced by \strat\ and \dmech.} Thus, we focus on dynamic mechanisms \dmech\ such that (i) a best response exists, and (ii) the occupation measure over \Arg\ is well-defined.
+\paragraph{Implementation} Our notion of implementation continues to be based on the occupation measure over the set of allocations, types, participation decisions, type reports, and states, induced by the distributions \prior\ and \typed, the mechanism \dmech, and the agent's participation and reporting strategy.
+However, as we show in \autoref{appendix:dyn-rp}, it is without loss to focus on mechanisms such that (i) participation with probability 1 and truthtelling is a best response for the agent, and (ii) the mechanism implements the outside option with probability 1 in all future periods following a non-participation decision by the agent.\footnote{That is, starting from a dynamic mechanism \dmech\ and a best response strategy $(\pp,\strat)$, one can construct an alternative mechanism $\dmech^\prime$ such that participation and truthtelling are a best response for the agent and preserves the distribution over $(\States\times\Types\times\Alloc)^\infty$ induced by \estrat\ and \dmech.} Thus, we focus on dynamic mechanisms \dmech\ such that (i) a best response exists, and (ii) the occupation measure over \Arg\ is well-defined.

 \paragraph{Incentives in dynamic mechanisms} Dynamic mechanisms allow the designer to condition the agent's allocation on the history of past participation decisions and reports (and allocations), and hence allow the designer to implement outcomes that satisfy weaker notions of truthtelling and participation, which we explain next.